-Control Ref # Foundation's Control Description Test Procedure Test Result 1.01 Executed investment agreements are required on new accounts and are approved by an authorized representative of The LCMS Foundation.
-Inspected a sample of new accounts to determine whether investment agreements were executed by the client and approved by an authorized representative of The LCMS Foundation.
+Control Ref # Company's Control Description Test Procedure Test Result 1.01 Executed investment agreements are required on new accounts and are approved by an authorized representative of the LCMS Foundation.
+Inspected a sample of new accounts to determine whether investment agreements were executed by the client and approved by an authorized representative of the LCMS Foundation.
 No exceptions noted.
-1.02 New account information is entered into the trust accounting system by Trust Services Gift Processing and independently reviewed by the Trust Administrator.
-Inspected a sample of new accounts to determine whether account information was accurately entered into the system and independently reviewed by the Trust Administrator.
+1.02 New account information is entered into the trust accounting system by Trust Services Gift Processing and independently reviewed by the Client Relations Managers.
+Inspected a sample of new accounts to determine whether account information was accurately entered into the system and independently reviewed by the Client Relations Managers.
 No exceptions noted.
-1.03 An independent review of the valuation of assets/additions received is performed by the Trust Administrator or Investment Operations Supervisor as evidenced by the sign-off on the principal contribution/journal entries worksheet.
-Inspected a sample of client additions to determine whether an independent asset valuation review was performed by the Trust Administrator or Investment Operations Supervisor.
+1.03 An independent review of the valuation of assets/additions received is performed by the Client Relations Manager or Investment Administrator as evidenced by the sign-off on the principal contribution/journal entries worksheet.
+Inspected a sample of client additions to determine whether an independent asset valuation review was by the Client Relations Manager or Investment Administrator.
 No exceptions noted.
 1.04 The trust accounting system is configured to invest clients' funds in accordance with their executed investment agreements or new or revised Letters of Direction.
 Inspected a sample of client additions to determine whether funds were invested in accordance with the most recent investment agreement or Letter of Direction.
+No exceptions noted.
+1.05 Duties are segregated between initiation of investments and redemption requests by allowing Client Relations Manager to only prepare investment and redemption requests, and the Trust System Manager and Analysts only processing transactions.
+Inspected a sample of client additions and withdrawals to determine whether the transactions were prepared by the Client Relations Manager and processed by the Trust System Manager or Analyst.
 No exceptions noted.